miked235/EDCOP-ELASTICSEARCH/README.md

 #### Data Nodes

 Last but not least are data nodes which are in charge of storing all of your data, as well as performing CRUD, search, and aggregations operations.
-These nodes are **very** resource intensive, and you should monitor them closely will being mindful of the 32GB heap size limit for a single instance.
-As with client nodes, these do not count towards the master requirements and you can only have one data node per box per cluster.
+These nodes are **very** resource intensive, and you should monitor them closely while being mindful of the 32GB heap size limit for a single instance.
+As with client nodes, these do not count towards the master requirements and you can only have one data node per host per cluster.
 These nodes are deployed as daemonsets, so you do not need to define you many you want - they'll be scheduled across all data labeled nodes.
 For more information, please consult the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#data-node)

 ## Snapshot Configuration